fantajeon/J2Composer/README.md

 # Jintemplify

 `jintemplify` is a CLI(Command Line Interface) tool that enables users to combine Jinja2([rust Tera library](https://keats.github.io/tera/)) templates with YAML variables, producing files in any desired format, including Dockerfiles and Makefiles.
 Designed for flexibility, `jintemplify` seamlessly integrates with Jenkins, Tekton, and other CI(Continuous Integration) systems in modern DevOps workflows.
-The application also supports a plugin system based on shell scripts, allowing users to extend its functionality with familiar scripting techniques.
+The application also supports a plugin system based on shell scripts and Webassembler(WASM) modules, allowing users to extend its functionality with familiar scripting techniques.

 ## Features

 - **Template Rendering**: Use Jinja2 templates to define the structure of your file.
 - **Variable Support**: Combine your templates with YAML-defined variables.
 - **Plugin System (Shell Script Based)**: Extend the application's functionality with custom shell-script-based plugins.
-This allows for a wide range of extensibility using familiar scripting methods.
+This allows for a wide range of extensibility using familiar scripting methods and the performance benefits of Wasm modules.

 # Advanced Templating Features